FapBot-tech/MatrixSetup/README.md

 Replace `your_POSTGRES_PASSWORD` and `your.domain` with your own values.

 ### 2. Add SSL certificates
+(If you don't want to use the nginx, remove the sefvice from the dockerfile and skip this step)

 Add an SSL certificate that covers all subdomains `msg.$DOMAIN`, `admin.$DOMAIN` and `chat.$DOMAIN` to the `nginx-certs/` folder:
 - Place your full certificate chain as `nginx-certs/fullchain.pem`
 - Place your private key as `nginx-certs/privkey.pem`